-The $fzd5^{sgu3}$ and $fzd5^{sgu4}$ alleles were generated by CRISPR-Cas9, injecting RNA guides designed to edit a region of zebrafish fzd5 that is homologous to that affected in the dominant human FZD5 mutation described by Liu et al., 2016 (Figure 1E).
-The fzd5sgu3 allele harbours a 15 nucleotides insertion generating a premature termination codon at position 231 (p.(Cys232\); Figure 1E).
-This form encodes an intact extracellular domain and no transmembrane domains (the first transmembrane domain starts at position 235 of the wild type protein), and thus the truncated product of this allele is predicted to have dominantnegative effect. $fzd5^{sgu4}$ bears a 19 nucleotides deletion leading to a frameshift and a stretch of 13 non-sense amino acids before a premature termination codon at position 242 [p.(Ala228Argfs\243)].
-The extracellular domain of $fzd5^{sgu4}$ is intact up to amino acid 228, and similar to $fzd5^{sgu3}$ , no transmembrane domains are present (Figure 1E).
-Consistent with a predicted truncation of Fzd5 produced by $fzd5^{sgu3}$ , a fusion form of $fzd5^{sgu3}$ tagged to red fluorescent protein (fzd5sgu3-RFP) fails to localise to the cell membrane (Figure 2D-F,J-K magenta or grey, arrowheads in Figure 2F,K), in contrast to the cell-membrane localisation of a wild type fusion form of fzd5 (wt-fzd5-RFP; Figure 2A-C,G-I, magenta or grey; arrowheads in Figure 2C,G,I).
+15-nucleotide insertion, generating a premature termination codon at position 231 [p.(Cys232); Fig. 1E].
+This form encodes an intact extracellular domain and no transmembrane domains (the first transmembrane domain starts at position 235 of the wild-type protein), and thus the truncated product of this allele is predicted to have dominant-negative effect. fzd5^{sgu4} bears a 19-nucleotide deletion leading to a frameshift and a stretch of 13 non-sense amino acids before a premature termination codon at position 242 [p.(Ala228Argfs243)].
+The extracellular domain of fzd5^{sgu4} is intact up to amino acid 228, and, similar to $fzd5^{sgu3}$, no transmembrane domains are present (Fig. 1E).
+Consistent with a predicted truncation of Fzd5 produced by $fzd5^{sgu3}$, a fusion form of $fzd5^{sgu3}$ tagged to red fluorescent protein (fzd5^{sgu3}-RFP) fails to localise to the cell membrane (Fig. 2D-F,J,K, magenta or grey; arrowheads in Fig. 2F,K), in contrast to the cell-membrane localisation of a wildtype fusion form of fzd5 (wt-fzd5-RFP) (Fig. 2A-C,G-I, magenta or grey; arrowheads in Fig. 2C,G,I).

-A luciferase reporter assay (TOPFlash, Hua et al., 2018) in HEK293 cells revealed that the ability of $fzd5^{sgu3}$ to promote Wnt signalling was severely compromised (Figure 2L).
-Cells transfected with 50ng M50 8X TOPFlash only showed minimal luciferase activity.
-Robust activation of the Wnt pathway can be achieved by co-transfection of fzd receptors with lrp6 (Hua et al., 2018).
-Indeed, co-transfection of TOPFlash with wildtype fzd5-myc and lrp6 resulted in a 6.6-fold increase in luciferase activity as compared to co-transfection of TOPFlash with lrp6 alone (Figure 2L).
-However, co-transfection of lrp6 with $fzd5^{sgu3}$ -myc (Figure 2L) failed to activate above the levels seen with lrp6 alone (Figure 2L).
+A luciferase reporter assay (TOPFlash; Hua et al., 2018) in HEK293 cells revealed that the ability of $fzd5^{sgu3}$ to promote Wnt signalling was severely compromised (Fig. 2L).
+Cells transfected with 50 ng M50 8X TOPFlash only showed minimal luciferase activity.
+Robust activation of the Wnt pathway can be achieved by co-transfection of Fzd receptors with lrp6 (Hua et al., 2018).
+Indeed, co-transfection of TOPFlash with wild-type fzd5-myc and lrp6 resulted in a 6.6-fold increase in luciferase activity compared to co-transfection of TOPFlash with lrp6 alone (Fig. 2L).
+However, co-transfection of lrp6 with $fzd5^{sgu3}$ -myc (Fig. 2L) failed to activate above the levels seen with lrp6 alone (Fig. 2L).